OleHolmNielsen/GPAW-benchmark-2023/README.md

 Scripts must be run in the [benchmarks](benchmarks/) directory because the Python and json input files are required.

+The RAM memory requirement is especially high for the MoS2-benchmark.sh script, and a minimum of 256 GB system RAM memory may be needed, depending on the number of CPU cores used.

 After completing the benchmarks, results have been written to the output files :
 ```
 Benchmark 1: MoS2-benchmark.txt